The UI team's goal is to continuously improve the user interface, with a focus on workflow simplicity of use for artists.

 This is the list of designs currently being worked on by the UI team, and which are expected to be implement in the near term.
 In design tasks developers and UI designers can do focused design work and approve a final version, after which a developer can choose to implement it.

 These design tasks can only be created by developers that will implement a change, and by the Core UI team members listed below.
-Their feasibility to be implemented and final design decisions will be made by @Pablo Vazquez (venomgfx) and @Jonathan Williamson (carter2422).
+Their feasibility to be implemented and final design decisions will be made by @Pablo Vazquez (venomgfx).
 If design tasks created by Core UI team members turn out too big to be implemented in the next few months, they will be moved to the wiki.

 Everyone is invited to participate in the discussion of existing design tasks, propose solutions and of course implement them.